Cycling Vietnam: Saigon to Hoi An

 Day 2: Saigon - Bao Loc

-Start the day with a drive out of Saigon to avoid traffic, heading into the cooler Central Highlands.
-The ride begins in the late morning as you cycle through rolling hills and farmland toward the town of Bao Loc.
-This area is known for tea plantations, waterfalls, and a cooler climate.
-The cycling route features a mix of flat stretches and gradual climbs.
-After lunch at a local restaurant, you’ll finish the ride in Bao Loc and settle into the evening with dinner and time to relax.
+Start the day with a drive out of Saigon to avoid the busy city traffic, journeying toward the cooler landscapes of Vietnam’s Central Highlands.
+The cycling begins in the late morning as you ride through rolling hills, farmland, and scenic countryside en route to Bao Loc, a region famous for its tea plantations, waterfalls, and refreshing climate.
+The route features a combination of flat sections and gradual climbs, offering a rewarding introduction to the adventure ahead.
+After lunch at a local restaurant, continue cycling into Bao Loc before gathering in the evening for a welcome dinner with your guides and fellow riders to celebrate the start of the journey.
 (B, L, D)

 Day 3: Bao Loc - Da Lat